NigamDevansh/BloggingSite_WithAuth/README.md

 # Blogging Website withAuth

-This is a blogging website build vis Ejs and express along with JWT(JsonWebToken) for authentication and for storing profile images and blog background images I have used Multer and for frontend I have used bootstrap.
+This is a blogging website build vis Ejs and express along with JWT(JsonWebToken) for authorization and for storing profile images and blog background images I have used Multer and for frontend I have used bootstrap.

 ## Environment Variables